magician-project/magician_grabber/README.md

-This list can also be provided by executing
+This list of accepted commands can also be provided by executing
 ```
 ./magician_grabber --help
 ```